nmshd/documentation/_docs_explore/42-transport-layer.md

 ### Device Structure

-Devices in the Transport Layer have a different set of attributes from devices in the Backbone Layer.
+Devices in the Transport Layer have a different set of Attributes from devices in the Backbone Layer.
 The devices of one identity know each other and this is the information which is shared accross the devices.

 - id
 - publicKey (optional)